top of page

 Reading for pleasure

 Reading does not only need to be from a book but it does help to be a regular activity.
 There are many interesting ways to read, following a recipe, reading a comic or newspaper, following instructions, using plays to create a drama or even being read to can be very beneficial.
+We always recommend reading daily for our learners.

 Spellings